 There are few perfect books and resources.
 These are some we have found to be helpful.
 Read EVERYTHING critically and use common sense.

-Saving Your Marriage Before It Starts

-by Drs.
-Les and Leslie Parrot
+Saving Your Marriage Before It Starts by Drs.
+Les and Leslie Parrot by Paul Allender (understanding the roots of a healthy marriage)

-The Blessing

-by Smalley/Trent (understanding the greater purpose of family)
+The Blessing by Smalley/Trent (understanding the greater purpose of family)

 Cry of the Soul